 This is part one for July’s theme of getting the most out of your career!

-When I look around and read about negotiation, I typically only see advice about negotiating your salary.
+When I look around and read about negotiation, I typically only see advice about how to answer the salary question.
 This is very important, of course – I’ll be writing about it soon myself!
 But there are other things that are negotiable when you’re choosing an employer, and you should make sure to ask for them.

 Follow Ladders on Flipboard!